Compagnie du chemin de fer de Paris à Orléans

 The Compagnie du chemin de fer de Paris à Orléans (/fr/, PO) was an early French railway company.

-It merged with the Chemins de fer du Midi to form the Chemins de fer de Paris à Orléans et du Midi (PO-Midi) in 1934.
-In 1938 the PO-Midi was nationalized with five other companies to become a part of the Société nationale des chemins de fer français (SNCF).
+It merged with the Chemins de fer du Midi to form Chemins de fer de Paris à Orléans et du Midi (PO-Midi) in 1934.
+In 1938 the PO-Midi was nationalized with five other companies to become a part of SNCF.